 Lapierre Xelius

-The Xelius and XR films place Lapierre’s flagship bikes inside the inner theatre of competition; exploring Duke Agyapong’s mental racing simulation and Amira Mellor’s confrontation with her own shadow.
+The Xelius and XR films place Lapierre's flagship bikes inside the inner theatre of the athlete, exploring Duke Agyapong's mental racing simulation and Amira Mellor's confrontation with her own shadow.

 simulation as a hologram light